(39th Pennsylvania Volunteer Infantry Regiment)

-The monument to the Tenth Pennsylvania Reserves Regiment is south of Gettysburg at the base of Big Round Top on South Confederate Avenue.
-(39.7887° N, 77.23694° W; Google map; Tour map: Big Round Top) It was dedicated in 1890 by the Commonwealth of Pennsylvania.
+The monument to the 10th Pennsylvania Reserves Regiment is south of Gettysburg at the base of Big Round Top on South Confederate Avenue.
+(Big Round Top tour map) It was dedicated in 1890 by the Commonwealth of Pennsylvania.

 The 10th Pennsylvania Reserves was commanded at the Battle of Gettysburg by Colonel Adoniram J. Warner.